gbd2/INDE-577/README.md

 ### Course Description:

-This data science course covers algorithms from supervised learning, unsupervised learning, and if time permits, reinforcement learning.
-We will implement many of the machine learning algorithms from scratch in python, but will also make use of, Scikit-Learn, Keras, and Tensorflow.
-Topics include, but are not limited to:
+A comprehensive journey through data science and machine learning.
+This graduate course serves as a holistic introduction, focusing on essential algorithms, data science methodologies, and the complete data processing lifecycle.
+Topics include:

 ## Data Science Practices